 This biography expands upon the entry in Wikipedia

 Following his MA in Natural Sciences and PhD in Immunology at Downing College Cambridge, Alan Howard trained as a nutritionist at the Medical Research Council’s Dunn Nutritional Laboratory, also in Cambridge.
 His lifelong research interests are in the field of nutrition, initially in the nutritional relationships associated with coronary heart disease and the treatment of obesity, and latterly into eye and brain nutrition.
-His inventions and patents related to Very Low Calorie Diets enabled him to establish the Howard Foundation which has made significant donations to Downing College Cambridge, the Waterford Institute of Technology and in sponsoring continued academic research.
+His inventions and patents related to Very Low Calorie Diets (VLCD) enabled him to establish the Howard Foundation which has made significant donations to Downing College Cambridge, the Waterford Institute of Technology and in sponsoring continued academic research.
 Howard became one of the first five Wilkins Fellows inducted on 14 October 1999

 Early life and education